-In our attempt to amp up eating more items plant based my husband asked if there was such a thing as vegan chocolate.
-I have heard of it before but have never looked for it or attempted to make it.
+These Vegan Chocolate Cashew Butter Cups are our attempt to amp up eating more plant based items.
+My husband asked if there was such a thing as vegan chocolate and I wasn’t sure.
+I have heard of it but have never looked for it or attempted to make it.
 I looked up various methods and found this combination to taste just like “the real thing” and it doesn’t melt at room temperature or in your hands immediately.

 We are also trying to make more of our food from scratch so we aren’t consuming all the extra ingredients that producers have to put in their products in order for their food to last on shelves.
 This drove me to make our own cashew butter and then the crazy idea came to mind to bring these two together.
 I know CRAZY!
 We leave these in the freezer because we like the texture at that temperature and we can snack on them that much longer.
 I hope you enjoy these too!